 As suggested, some of the aforementioned challenges and mistakes can lead to disputes between franchisees and their franchisor.
 And unfortunately, many franchisors do not have a program in place to deal with such potential disputes before or after they arise.

-There are numerous ways through which franchise disputes can be avoided or, at least, resolved prior to litigation, including the implementation of a franchisee hotline, the formation of a franchise advisory board or peer review panel, the designation of a dispute officer or independent ombudsman, mediation or arbitration.
+There are numerous ways through which franchise disputes can be avoided or, at least, resolved prior to litigation, including the implementation of a franchisee hotline, the formation of a franchisee advisory board or peer review panel, the designation of a dispute officer or an experienced independent franchise ombudsman, mediator or arbitrator.
 Each option calls for experienced counselling before implementation.
 And whichever dispute resolution program is selected, it should be well-documented and openly disclosed among the franchisees.

 Some of the most highly publicized franchise class or group actions in recent years have involved systems in which communications were addressed.
-In some cases, the courts praised the franchisors’ communications and the franchise advisory boards in question, while in other cases, they were highly critical of them.
+In some cases, the courts praised the franchisors’ communications and the franchisee advisory boards in question, while in other cases they were highly critical of them.

 In any case, successful franchisors understand the value of strong communications, which can be seen in their excellent relations with franchisees and are also reflected in a high level of consumer acceptance and an absence of negative publicity.
 It is never too early to start.